- Oops!Something went wrong.Please try again later.

-Revenues of $151.8 million comfortably surpassed the Zacks Consensus Estimate of $148 million and surged 32.5% (35% on a constant currency basis) year over year The figure was also higher than management’s guided range of $146.5-$147.5 million.
+Revenues of $281.4 million surpassed the Zacks Consensus Estimate by 6.59% and increased 37% (up 41% on a constant-currency basis) year over year.
+The top line was also above the higher end of management’s guidance of $260-$265 million.

-Total average subscription revenue per customer decreased 2% year over year to $9,811.
+Total average subscription revenue per customer was down 1% year over year to $9,886.

-Deferred revenues (including current portion) grew 28% year over year to $193.5 million.
-Meanwhile, calculated billings, defined as revenues plus the change in deferred revenues came in at $160 million, surging 27% year over year (up 31% at cc).
-Management noted that unfavorable currency movements limited growth.
+Deferred revenues (including current portion) as of Mar 31, 2021, increased 40% year over year to $339.4 million.
+Meanwhile, calculated billings, defined as revenues plus the change in deferred revenues, amounted to $304 million, surging 47% year over year (up 43% at cc).

 Balance Sheet & Cash Flow

-Free cash flow came in at $30.6 million compared with the previous quarter’s figure of $25.1 million.
+Free cash flow was $61.2 million compared with the prior-year figure of $7.1 million.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed an upward trend in fresh estimates.
-The consensus estimate has shifted -7.17% due to these changes.
+It turns out, fresh estimates flatlined during the past month.
+The consensus estimate has shifted -5.25% due to these changes.

-At this time, HubSpot has a great Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+Currently, HubSpot has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise HubSpot has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+HubSpot has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report